 The driving licence requirements in Croatia state that you must have a full driving licence that is valid in your country of residence.

-To hire a car in Croatia, you must be at least 21 years old (age may vary by car category) and have held your license for three years.
+To drive a car in Croatia, you must be at least 21 years old (age may vary by car category) and have held your license for three years.

 Makarska to Dubrovnik - 187kms (3hours/30mins)